What is Promissory Estoppel?

 The third element is that the party relying on the promise suffered an actual detriment in the form of an economic loss.
 The loss results from the promissor failing to deliver on the promise made at the start of the relationship.
-In simple terms, the promisee is in a worse position for having acted on the promise.
+In simple terms, the promisee is in a worse position for having acted on and relied on the promise.

 4. Fulfillment of the promise is the only way the promisee can be compensated